indigo-dc/Monitoring/zabbix-wrapper/README.md

   "serviceId":"serviceId",
   "atomicServices": ["apache"],
   "uuid":"<uuid_to_insert>",
-  "activeMode": true,
+  "activeMode": true
-  "port":[
-    {
-     "portName":"APACHEPORT",
-           "value":"80"
 }
-      ]
-}
-(activeMode e port  are optional parameters, if not mentioned in the body, default values will be associated) RESPONSE Status 201 Created:
+(activeMode are optional parameters, if not mentioned in the body, default values will be associated; atomicService field maps the templates in zabbix server)
+ RESPONSE Status 201 Created:
   {
    "result": "<hostNameSet>",